Vehicle Title, Tax, Insurance & Registration Costs (Updated July 2021)

 - Title Transfer Fee: This is a legal document showing the owner of a vehicle.
 When you buy a car, you’ll need to transfer the title from the previous owner or dealer to you.

 - Lien Recording Fee: If you have a lien on the car (aka a loan), the DMV may charge you to record that lien on the title.

 - Documentation Fee: Auto dealers typically charge their own fees to do all the vehicle-purchase paperwork.
 Some states place a cap on these fees.

 - Sales Tax: Most states charge sales tax on vehicles.
 Below, we list the state tax rate, although your city or county government may add its own sales tax as well.

-- Personal Property Tax: Some states require you to pay an annual tax on the value of your vehicle.
+- Personal Property Tax: Some states require you to pay an annual tax on the value of your vehicle, while others charge different rates depending on your city.
 We’ll review the vehicle property tax for each state in the table below.

 - Emissions/Inspection Fees: States typically require a vehicle to be inspected when you purchase it and may require emissions testing too.

 - Hybrid/Electric Vehicle Fees: Because hybrid and electric vehicle owners pay few or no fuel taxes, many states charge them extra fees.